tiago7s/Lss-Api-Python/README.md

 # gsi_lss_api
-A python api with functions for calculating the maturity of a service system.
+A python api with functions for calculating the maturity and compliance of a service system.